pouryawJs/pouryawJs/README.md

 ###

-<h4 align="left">I'm Pourya — a 🛠️ backend developer who loves tackling technical challenges 🧠 and building scalable systems 🚀.  <br>I'm always looking to improve my skills 📚 and try to find a new learning opportunity in every project I work on 🔍.</h4>
+<h4 align="left">I'm Pourya, a backend developer who loves tackling technical challenges and building scalable systems.  <br>I'm always looking to improve my skills and try to find a new learning opportunity in every project I work on.</h4>

 ###